-Bison Archives Marc Wanamaker Collection | Click here to view collection
+Bison Archives – Marc Wanamaker Collection | Click here to view collection categories

 Marc Wanamaker is a world-class expert and consultant in film history who has worked in many facets of film production, exhibition and research for several decades.
-Bison's extensive and unique photo archive, assembled over an almost 40-year period, is used for story creation research, publishing, international media outlets and documentary film production and is an information source for several Bison Productions film projects
+Bison's extensive and unique photo archive, assembled over an almost 40-year period, is used for story and location research, publishing, international media outlets and documentary film production and is an information source for several Bison Productions film projects

 Two of Marc's collection categories are of direct interest to LARHF.
 Hollywood Trains, Streetcars and the Movies consists of production photographs with the actors interacting with trains and streetcars mostly in the Los Angeles area.
 The second category is a collection of photographs that the Location Departments in the studios documented for potential locations of railroad backgrounds or for immediate assistance for a film's production.